James Omar Cole House

-James Omar Cole House, also known as the Cole House, is a historic home located at Peru, Miami County, Indiana, United States.
+James Omar Cole House, also known as the Cole House, is a historic home located at Peru, Indiana, United States.
 It was built about 1883, as a 1 1/2-story, Second Empire style brick dwelling.
 It has a square plan with two projecting bays and a mansard roof with dormers.

 It was listed on the National Register of Historic Places in 1984.